-Next to price, internet speed is one of the main decision drivers when shopping for internet or evaluating your current internet service.
-But, unlike price – where you can easily look at the monthly cost and say “that fits my budget” or “that’s a new car payment” – internet speeds can be a bit more tricky to gauge.
+Next to price, internet speed is one of the main decision drivers when shopping for internet plans or evaluating your current internet service.
+But, unlike price – where you can easily look at the monthly cost and say “that fits my budget” or “that’s a new car payment” – internet speeds can be a bit trickier to gauge.

 Is 100 Mbps “fast” internet?
 Is 10 Mbps “slow”?
 What internet speeds do I get?
-These are all questions many of us have regarding internet speed comparison, so we’ve created this simple guide to explain them.
+These are all questions many of us ask, so we’ve created this simple guide to explain them.

-We take a look at how internet speed is measured, what is considered fast internet, what may be slow internet and more to help you answer the real question at hand: What is a good internet speed?
+Let’s look at how internet speed is measured, what is considered fast internet, what may be slow internet and other factors to help you answer the question: What is a good internet speed?